 The goal now is to keep the fractures open in the shale.
-This is done with the use of proppants, which work to keep the fractures open.
-When you consider the sheer pressure of the shale rock that is surrounding the cracks and fissures, it stands to reason that the proppants have to be very strong and stable.
+The use of proppants keeps the fracture open.
+When you consider the sheer pressure of the shale rock surrounding the cracks and fissures, it stands to reason that the proppants have to be very strong and stable.

 Collection of Gas